ardanlabs/gotraining/07-testing/readme.md

 * The tools are very flexible and give you many options.
 * Writes tests and you develop.
 * Benchmark through the dev, qa and release cycles.
+* Profile your code to see what functions to focus on.

 ## Add